mrandrewandrade/singapore-exchange/README.md

 # Singapore Exchange Student Guide
-An insider guide to making the most of your semester abroad
+Make the most of your semester abroad!

 Note: This document is just a rough outline for the content and this repo is a work in progress

 Outline:

 ##Introduction
 ###Why go on exchange?
+- international perspective
+- networking (make friends around the world)
+- FUN!

 ###Why Singapore
-###NTU/NUS
+- SE asia at your doorstep
+Singapore is a travel hub
+- Best of both the east and west

+- Sit down toilets
+- clean water
+- amazing food

 ## Preparing for Singapore
 ### What to bring
 - clothing

 - electronics

 - things to bring

 ## Ariving in Singapore
 ### Flights
 - priceline

 - layover

 ## Basics of Singapore